 - Get yourself a nice carry-on suitcase like this one from Rimowa.
 Another option at a lower price point is this one from Away.You can read how packing in a carry-on bag makes your life easier here.

 Problem With Flying 4: Sick Passengers On Your Flight

 I don’t have one specific flight in mind about this, but it is something that has happened to me too many times to count.
 There have been times where I had someone in the immediate vicinity coughing and sneezing.
 I get a tickle in my throat just thinking about it.

 Now I take major pre-cautions when flying to avoid getting sick especially during flu season.
 Of course nothing is 100% but it’s worth it to do as much as you can.
 There is a lot you can do everyday to stay healthy, but this is what I do on flights.

 - Get hand sanitizer.
 It may seem overly simple, but I legit get anxiety traveling without.
 I like these from Bath and Body Works.
 They are cute, smell good and affordable.
 From touching the bins in the TSA line to the seat belt’s on the planes.
 Planes feel like a petri dish.
 If you have ever paid attention to how quickly planes are “cleaned” you’d notice it is merely a quick trash pickup and maybe restocking toilet paper.
 I am no doctor, let that be known, but this is what works for me.
 I hand sanitize often, after security, after using a plane bathroom and sporadically throughout the flight.
-I even put some right below my nose if someone near me is sick.
-(Again, this is what works for me.)
+Sometimes I even put it beneath my nose!
+(Again this is what works for me.)